armikhalev/skarbnik/README.md

 # Skarbnik
 ## How does this app work?
+- User finds payments using search tool and marks them either `recurring` or `big`.
+- `big` transactions defined by user, calculation to detect date when amount is paid-off or how much is still owed would be determined by equality to the credit balance at the time of transaction.
+- E.g.: I bought a chain saw for $500 using Discover credit card on March 10.
+At the moment of purchase I had $100 of debt on credit card.
+I marked my chain saw purchase as `big` transaction.
+You bought other things for $200 before paying-off your debt.
+So, you have to pay $800 ($100+$500+$200) to pay-off your credit card balance.
+On March 20 I paid $300 to Discover, I still owe $500, so Skarbnik would say that I started to pay-off for the chain saw, and already paid $100!
+If it is still not clear why: `$800(bal) - $300(paid-off) - $500(ch.saw) + $100(initial)`.

+### MAYBE?
 - Algorithm looks for payments that are similar by amount and category, then labels them as `recurring`
-- Also it looks for payments that are equal or higher than user defined limit of non-recurring big payment, however, it **skips** `recurring` payments.
+- Also it looks for payments that are equal or higher than user defined limit of non-recurring big payment, however, it **skips*** `recurring` payments.
 This kind of payments are labeled `big`.

 - To label a payment user has to search for the transaction by `description` in the search tool of the app.
+### Should reconsider this:
 - There are two types of accounts used in the app: `bank-account` and `credit-account`, each should be dealt differently through the following process:
 1. All the transactions that paying off the debt on `bank-account` should not be included in representation of `expenses`.
 2. Same for `credit-account`, where all the other transactions are included in the `expenses`, in this way we can see what was obtained by transaction, in contrast to the flow between accounts.